tintinmj/Sure-Drive/README.md

 ----------
-# TODO
+## TODO
-- [ ] Add online-cash payment plugin, most probably add PayPal sandbox
+- [ ] Add online-cash payment plugin, most preferebly add PayPal sandbox
 - [ ] Competely turn the project into MVC
+- [ ] Add a sms notfication sender
+- [ ] Create a table for driver

 ----------

+## Recognition
+- The project team was nominated for "The Dream Team Award".

+---
 For bugs and hugs contact anirban.nag9038541773[@]gmail[dot]com